 Horsetail Equisetum arvense or Equisetum hyemale can function as:

 - A modern-looking landscape accent plant.

-- A disastrous plant that is extremely difficult to get rid of.
+- A disastrous plant that could be considered an invasive species as it is an aggressive plant that is extremely difficult to get rid of.

 Horsetail is a true survivor.
 Drastic measures are needed to eradicate it if it takes over your garden or field.
 With that in mind, we will cover the scouring rush from both perspectives.